 Catalyze Private Investment to Improve Property Value and Promote Job Creation

-As an economic development agency, the Port Authority has finance tools and expertise to initiate large scale community priority projects as well as complex real estate projects for developers, manufacturers, and other established companies that catalyze private investment to improve property value, and promote job creation.
-Since 2000, the Port Authority has issued more than $694 million in revenue bonds to fund a wide variety of economic projects in the City of Cincinnati and Hamilton County.
+As an economic development agency, the Redevelopment Authority has finance tools and expertise to initiate large scale community priority projects as well as complex real estate projects for developers, manufacturers, and other established companies that catalyze private investment to improve property value, and promote job creation.
+Since 2000, the Redevelopment Authority has issued more than $694 million in revenue bonds to fund a wide variety of economic projects in the City of Cincinnati and Hamilton County.

 The benefits of public finance include the access to and/or a lower cost of capital.
 The intersection between public finance products and private sector investment can yield a beneficial mix of lower interest rates, sales tax exemption savings, longer-term/fixed rate options, and potential reinvestment of capital dollars back into the project and community.

-The public finance team at the Port Authority can serve as the central point of contact, investigating and procuring local, state and federal business-retention and expansion incentives, and has access to local, state and federal grant funds.
-The Port Authority public finance team affords distinctive benefits including: flexibility, market knowledge, program pairings, economic inclusion, and leveraged resources.
+The public finance team at the Redevelopment Authority can serve as the central point of contact, investigating and procuring local, state and federal business-retention and expansion incentives, and has access to local, state and federal grant funds.
+The Redevelopment Authority public finance team affords distinctive benefits including: flexibility, market knowledge, program pairings, economic inclusion, and leveraged resources.
 As a quasi-public entity, we fill a needed role in funding transformative projects, and, at the same time, addressing all fiscal and public policy considerations.

 The evaluation and use of public finance tools in private sector projects should be evaluated on a case-by-case basis.
 However, the growing use of public finance tools in economic development projects has proven the need and benefit of utilizing these tools at the right time.
-We continue our outreach to regional municipalities, bankers, attorneys, developers and other COIs to introduce and educate about the financing tools available to the Port Authority, and to discuss how we can partner to help with development projects.
+We continue our outreach to regional municipalities, bankers, attorneys, developers and other COIs to introduce and educate about the financing tools available to the Redevelopment Authority, and to discuss how we can partner to help with development projects.